modernsoftware/learn-csharp/design-patterns/solid.md

 The GenerateReport class violates the single responsibility principle since the SaveFile() and DownloadFile() methods are not directly related to generating a report.

-We can fix this violation by creating separate classes of Saving and Downloading files.
+We can fix this violation by creating separate classes for saving and downloading files.

 ```csharp
 using System;